siefca/attribute-filters/README.md

 -----

-You may want to try it when your Rails application often modifies attributes that changed recently and uses callbacks to fulfill that goal.
+You may want to try it when your Rails application often modifies attribute values that changed recently and uses callbacks to do that.

-When the number of attributes altered that way increases you may observe that the same happends with your filtering methods because each one is tied to the attribute.
+When the number of attributes that are altered in such a way increases then you can observe that the same thing happends with your filtering methods.
+That's because each one is tied to some attribute.

-You may consider refining that process and write more generic fitering methods, designed to handle common operations and not tied to certain attributes.
+To refine that process you may write more generic methods for altering attributes.
+They should be designed to handle common operations and not tied to certain attributes.

-Let me show what I mean below.
+Enough words, let's see that approach in action.

 ### Before ###